 The Debris Removal Operations Center is located at 26610 Agoura Road in Calabasas, and is open between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Friday and 9:00 a.m. to noon on Saturdays.
 Call 626-979-5370 for more information.

 - State of California Disaster Unemployment Insurance - Deadline Extended to March 15, 2019

 After the Fire: Debris Removal

 In Phase I , local government, state and federal agencies have organized teams of experts from the California State Department of Toxic Substances Control (DTSC) and U.S. Environmental Protection Agency (US EPA) to inspect impacted properties and remove any household hazardous waste that may pose a threat to human health, animals, and the environment.
 Phase I is automatic and includes both residential and commercial properties that have been destroyed by the fires.

 In Phase II , CalOES, FEMA, and local officials will coordinate with the State’s Debris Task Force and its Debris Management Teams (DMT) to conduct fire - related debris removal from your property.
 There are two options available to residents.
-Option One is for residents who opt-in for the government-sponsored program.
-Option Two is for residents who opt-out of the Fire Debris Removal Program.
+Option One: Opt-In is for residents who opt-in for the government-sponsored program.
+Option Two: Opt-Out is for residents who opt-out of the Fire Debris Removal Program.
 View this video to help explain Phase II.

 Option Two (Opt-Out)

 - Local Fire Debris Program Application (Opt-Out Application)